uvaai/ml2/_schedules/4 Electives Spring/index.md

 ## Deadlines

-The deadlines for each of the 5 modules is listed below.
-Note that some of the modules are larger than other, and so not all deadlines are exactly 1 week
+The deadlines for each of the 5 modules are listed below.
+Note that some of the modules are larger than others, and so not all deadlines are exactly 1 week
 apart:

 * **Module 1:** *Friday April 4th at 23:59*